12 Things to Consider When Traveling with Children

 1. Talk to Your Child About the Vacation in Advance

-3. Don't Make a Very Busy Vacation Plan
+3. Don't Plan an Overly Busy Vacation

 4. Get Your Child's Opinion on Vacation Activities

-One way to ensure your child enjoys the trip more and doesn't cause problems is to learn about their dreams and what they want to do, and to plan some activities accordingly.
+One way to ensure your child enjoys the trip and doesn't cause problems is to learn about their dreams and what they want to do, and to plan some activities accordingly.

 6. Don't Be Overly Picky About Their Nutrition